Last updated on 17/12/2024

 The groups that concern me the most are those aged 25 to 35 who cannot afford a mortgage and older people, over retirement age, who cannot afford to keep a family home going just for themselves.

 Figures like these get to the crux of the issue.
 People don’t live in houses any more.
 What people live in is a mixed economy of residential properties.
 This economy includes what has blandly become known as ‘social housing.’
 I rejected this phrase when I said: “All housing is social housing.”
 What I meant by that is that providing people with homes to live in is always a social function; not merely a commercial one.
 The distinction between the private and social sectors is as artificial as it is obfuscation.
-Having a home to live in a social right and a social need.
+Having a home to live in is a social right and a social need.
 We don’t need to differentiate between the status of the property – by distinguishing between types of owners.
-A home is a home – whoever owns it and however, they provide it to its occupants.
+A home is a home – whoever owns it and who provides it to its occupants.
 If people live in it, then it is their home.

 Almost half the adult in Britain these days live in rented apartments.
 And yet the government and politicians keep on talking about housing.
 Journalists keeping writing about the ‘housing crisis.’
 We like to use words with which we are familiar; we like to think that familiar words will be understood by everyone.